Tundra Space

 DEVICE

 Violet is tabletop device that emits filtered UV-C (200nm-230nm; peak at 222nm).
-Participants will choose, based on availability, to be in groups that deliver 1 cycle, 10 cycles, 15 cycles or 25 cycles of the Violet.
+Participants will be exposed to 10 cycles of the Violet.
 The subject will be exposed for no more than 5 minutes and 20 seconds in total.
 Participants will have punch biopsies after exposure.

 Locations (1)